Amateur Status Expense Rule FAQ

-If this section does not answer your particular question, please post your Amateur Status Expense Rule questions here.
+If this section does not answer your particular question, please send your Amateur Status Expense Rule questions here.

 Examples of expenses include transportation (e.g., airfare and rental car), lodging, meals, the entry fee, and caddie fees.